LodenH16/GitHub-Billboard/README.md

 To install:

--Download this repo
+-Download this repo and unzip it

 -Open `chrome://extensions` in Chrome

 -Turn on Developer mode and click `Load unpacked`

--Navigate to
+-Navigate to the repo in your local files and select it